WyldResearchLtd/Ligger.webservice/README.md

 NOTE- changed server.js to that listen is only specifying the port as a parameter, instead of the port and host

-# non core services should not operate below port 1024, so we use port forwarding
+non core services should not operate below port 1024, so we use port forwarding

 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to 5433

-#  if you install Node.js from a package manager your bin may be called nodejs so you just need to symlink it
+if you install Node.js from a package manager your bin may be called nodejs so you just need to symlink it

 sudo ln -s /usr/bin/nodejs /usr/bin/node

-#Create Start and Stop scripts for forever
+Start, Stop, and List scripts for forever

 nano  start
 ————————————————————————————————————————————————————————————